Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- Correa has reached base via a hit in 78 games this season (of 117 played), and had multiple hits in 20 of those games.

-- He has hit a long ball in 13.7% of his games this year, and 3.1% of his chances at the plate.
+- He has hit a home run in 13.6% of his games this season, and 3.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.